miguelsaldanha1213-byte/miguelsaldanha1213-byte/README.md

 ### Hi there! ✨️

-- 🔭 I’m currently working on Java, Python, HTML, Javascript, Lua
+- 🔭 I’m currently working on Java, Python, Javascript, Lua
 - 🌱 I’m currently learning how to help people with   physics and tech.

 ### 💻 Linguagens e Tecnologias: